All Episodes

 The radio, $224.95.

-The Selected Tenor, two days only.
+The selected tenor, two days only.

-That being Saturday and Monday.
+That means Saturday and Monday.

 Tomorrow and Monday in this time zone.